CCSI-Toolset/FOQUS/docs/source/chapt_sdoe/examples-uniform.rst

    Ex 1 Candidate Grid

-3. Next, click on **Confirm** to advance to the **Ensemble Aggregation** Window, and the click on **Uniform Space Filling** to advance to the second SDOE screen, where particular choices about the design can be made.
-On the second screen, select **minimax** for the **Optiimality Method Selection**.
+3. Next, click on **Confirm** to advance to the **Ensemble Aggregation** Window, and then click on **Uniform Space Filling** to advance to the second SDOE screen, where particular choices about the design can be made.
+On the second screen, select **minimax** for the **Optimality Method Selection**.
 Change the **Min Design Size** and **Max Design Size** to 8 and 10, respectively.
 This will construct 3 minimax designs of size 8, 9 and 10.
 Next, change the column called **Label** to be **Index**.
-This will mean that the design is not constructed using this as an input, but rather that the identifiers in this column will help identify which runs from the candidate set were chosen for the final designs.
+This will mean that the design is not constructed using this as an input, but rather that the unique identifiers in this column will help identify which runs from the candidate set were chosen for the final designs.
 Since the ranges of each of X1 and X2 are the bounds that we want to use for creating this design, we do not need to change the entries in **Min** and **Max**.

 .. figure:: figs/Ex1U_3_mM_choices.png
    :alt: Home Screen